ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 - Introduced `ftp:Caller` API and added as an optional parameter in `onFileChange` method
 - Added compiler plugin validation support for `ftp:Service`
-- Added code-actions to generate `ftp:Service` template
+- Added code-actions to generate a `ftp:Service` template

 ##### `http` Package